LocalT0aster/syncplay-docker/README.md

       - ./:/data/
 ```

 We save this file in the `/etc/syncplay/` directory.
-Since a relative path is used, it is also in the working directory.
-Execute the command in this directory to start the Syncplay service.
+Since a relative path in `volumes` option is used, it is also in the working directory.
+Execute the following command in this directory to start the Syncplay service.

 ```bash
 $ docker compose up -d